fwmechanic/k_edit/README.md

 toto into RAM; K WILL CRASH if you attempt to open a file that is larger than the biggest malloc'able block available to the K process.
 I get hit by this maybe once a year, and it's easy enough to head/tail/grep to chop a huge (usually some sort of log) file into manageable pieces.
-Also, if/when a 64-bit version becomes available, this ceiling will be raised considerably.
+Also, the 64-bit version raises this ceiling considerably.

-Since I'm a native English speaking US native, there is no support for displaying Unicode/MBCS/etc. (and hey, it's a freaking text-editor, not a word processor!).
+(Since I'm a English speaking US native) there is no support for displaying Unicode/MBCS/etc. (and hey, it's a freaking text-editor, not a word processor!).
 Lately (very rarely) I get hit with problems related to non-ASCII filenames: when I download music, it has occasionally happened that file or dir-names contain characters which have to be TRANSLATED into the charset that K uses.
 If I then construct a cmdline to rename said